iota-community/DAO-Pioneers/session-documents/2021/session-3.md

 * [Richard Dennis Bartlett + Zach from Coordinape](https://www.youtube.com/watch?v=CumN3ZwiagI)
 * Soon, similar vibe: [Quadratic Diplomacy](https://www.quadraticdiplomacy.com/)

-"At the start of the epoch, each member of the Circle receives a number non-divisible GIVE tokens.
-Members allocated their GIVE tokens to other members over the course of the epoch to reward them for the value they bring to the organisation.
+"At the start of the epoch, each Circle member receives a number of non-divisible GIVE tokens.
+Members allocated their GIVE tokens to other members over the course of the epoch to reward them for their value to the organization.
 Members can adjust their allocations up until the end of the epoch.
 They can add notes to their allocations if they wish.
 At the end of the epoch, all allocated GIVE tokens become locked (now called GET tokens), and all unallocated GIVE tokens are burned.
 Budget distribution is then formulated according to the percentage of total GET tokens that each member of the circles has received."

 ### SourceCred